Kelly Holcomb: Tampa Bay Buccaneers

-Holcomb spent the 1995 season on the Buccaneers practice squad.
-He was released in 1996, as the Buccaneers opted to go with Scott Milanovich as the team's No. 3 quarterback.
+Holcomb was released by the Buccaneers for the final time on August 19, 1996, as the team opted to go with Scott Milanovich as the No. 3 quarterback.

 Indianapolis Colts

-Holcomb was signed by the Indianapolis Colts as a street free-agent in 1996.
-His first season he didn't play a regular season game.
+Holcomb was signed to the Indianapolis Colts' practice squad on November 27, 1996.
+He was promoted to the active roster on December 12, 1996, but did not play in a regular season game that season.
 In 1997, a disappointing season, Holcomb played five games and started one in which he threw only one touchdown and eight interceptions.
 Holcomb never saw action in a regular season game for the Colts again.
+He served as a backup to Peyton Manning from 1998 to 2000.